the-krafty-koder/mastering/notes/backend/rateLimiting.md

    Advantages
    Allows for short bursts of traffic (when tokens are available) Useful for systems that experience irregular traffic patterns.
+   The algorithm is easy to implement.
+   Memory efficient.

    Disadvantages